Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Divisibility of polynomials

-If $p$ is big enough then condition \eqref{eq:wzrost} holds true for all $1\leq i \leq l-1$ therefore every partition resulting from $\mu$ by gluing together some of its parts cannot be obtained by gluing the parts of $\mu$ in some other way.
+If $p$ is big enough then condition \eqref{eq:wzrost} holds true for all $1\leq i \leq l-1$ therefore every partition resulting from $\mu$ by gluing together some of its parts cannot be obtained by gluing the parts of $\mu$ in some other way (in fact, this property is the main reason of introducing Equation \eqref{eq:wzrost}).
 From \eqref{eq:qi} it follows that

 where $\nu\geq\mu$ means that partition $\nu$ can be obtained from partition $\mu$ by gluing some parts of $\mu$.
-We also know that
+We also know that for infinitely many prime numbers $p$ the following number

-is divisible by $p$ for an infinite number of prime numbers $p$, where for $\nu = (\nu_1,\nu_2,\dots)$ we denote $\nu' = (\nu_2,\nu_3,\dots)$.
-Notice that for $p$ big enough the set of values of $\nu'$ which contribute to the right hand side does not depend on the choice of $p$.
-Thus we proved that the second summand on the right hand side is an integer which does not depend on the choice of $p$ and is divisible by an infinite number of primes, hence
+is divisible by $p$, where for $\nu = (\nu_1,\nu_2,\dots)$ we denote $\nu' = (\nu_2,\nu_3,\dots)$.
+Notice that the set of values of $\nu'$ which contribute to the right hand side does not depend on the choice of $p$, because only $\nu_1$ depends on the choice of $p$.
+Thus we proved that for infinitely many prime numbers $p$ the second summand on the right hand side does not depend on the choice of $p$ and is a fixed integer divisible by all these prime numbers, hence

-We will use induction over $l(\mu)$ to show that $s(\mu')$ is equal to the zero polynomial.
-Indeed, from the induction hypothesis it follows that all summands on the left-hand side of \eqref{eq:upper-trangular} vanish, except for $\nu=\mu$, which shows that $s(\mu')=0$.
-The freedom we have over the choice of the values of $\mu_2,\dots,\mu_l$ shows that $s(\mu_2,\dots,\mu_l)$ is equal to the zero polynomial, which finishes the proof of the inductive step. \end{proof}
+We will use induction over $k$ to show that $s(x_2,\dots,x_k,0,\dots)$ is equal to the zero polynomial for any $k > 1$, which proves that $s=0$.
+Indeed, assume, that $s(x_2,\dots,x_k,0,\dots)$ is equal to the zero polynomial for $k < l$.
+From the induction hypothesis it follows that all summands on the left-hand side of \eqref{eq:upper-trangular} vanish, except for $\nu=\mu$, which shows that $s(\mu')=0$.
+We use Lemma \ref{lem:zerozero} to show that $s=0$ as claimed. \end{proof}